Announced January 18th, 2007

 Although I appreciate that the bank notified us of this incident and that it is working cooperatively with my office, I am nevertheless deeply troubled, especially given the magnitude of this breach, which puts at risk the personal information of hundreds of thousands of Canadians, said Ms. Stoddart.
 My office is committed to carrying out a thorough investigation into this matter and to ensuring that preventive and corrective measures are put in place so that this does not reoccur.

-has written letters to affected customers.
+The bank said it has taken immediate steps to rectify the problem, and has written letters to affected customers.
 The vast majority of these are clients of Talvest, rather than CIBC, which bought the mutual fund company in 2001.

 The bank has promised to compensate customers for any loss, and is allowing them to enroll in a free credit monitoring program that can alert them if someone is trying to use their information without proper authorization.